SamStudio8/samstudio8.github.io.off/_posts/2015-07-21-secure-six.md

 A little while later, I found that this particular website was still unaccessible from work.
 Forcing a security exemption, the content downloaded is for the domain the certificate is for[^2].
-Now apparently far beyond any reasonable cache time, I figured something must really be wrong.
+Now far beyond any reasonable cache time, I figured something must really be wrong.

 I scoured access and error logs, trying to find something obvious.
 I focused on the peculiar nature of how other SSL protected domains worked fine and yet this one did not.
 I altered the `LogFormat` to